ssi-dk/chewBBACA/CHEWBBACA/docs/user/help_support/faq.rst

 What strains should I use for :doc:`Schema Creation </user/modules/CreateSchema>`?
 ..................................................................................
-The set of genome assemblies used for schema creation should be carefully selected to avoid the inclusion of spurious loci in the schema seed that result from low quality assemblies (e.g.: genome assemblies resulting from low quality sequencing data, highly fragmented genome assemblies, genome assemblies with many frameshifted proteins, genome length too large or too small).
+The set of genome assemblies used for schema creation should be carefully selected to avoid the inclusion of spurious loci in the schema seed that result from low quality genome assemblies (e.g.: genome assemblies resulting from low quality sequencing data, highly fragmented genome assemblies, genome assemblies with many frameshifted proteins, genome length too large or too small).
 A set of high quality genome assemblies, ideally complete genomes, that capture the